newlandsvalley/purescript-midi-keyboard/README.md

 From the current directory

      $ bower install
      $ ./build.sh

 The code is built as midi-keyboard.js in the dist directory.
-This is runnable if you open the corresponding index.html.
-Host this on a web server and navigate to dist/index.html.
-You need a MIDI keyboard or other device to use it.
+Host dist/index.html on a web server and navigate to it to try it out.
+You need a MIDI keyboard or other device to use it and also a browser that supports web-midi.